michael2012z/BitBible/markdown/KJV/files/Gen.md

 27. And as one of them opened his sack to give his ass provender in the inn, he espied his money; for, behold, it was in his sack’s mouth.

-28. And he said unto his brethren, My money is restored; and, lo, it is even in my sack: and their heart failed them, and they were afraid, saying one to another, What is this that God hath done unto us?failed…: Heb. went forth
+28. And he said unto his brethren, My money is restored; and, lo, it is even in my sack: and their heart failed them, and they were afraid, saying one to another, What is this that God hath done unto us?

 29. And they came unto Jacob their father unto the land of Canaan, and told him all that befell unto them; saying,

-30. The man, who is the lord of the land, spake roughly to us, and took us for spies of the country.roughly…: Heb. with us hard things
+30. The man, who is the lord of the land, spake roughly to us, and took us for spies of the country.

 31. And we said unto him, We are true men; we are no spies: